Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

 \sectionPaper{Conclusions} We have introduced Yukawa Fragmentation Asymmetries (YFAs), a new class of observables that combine linear sensitivity, theoretical control, and experimental simplicity into a uniquely powerful probe of light-quark Yukawa couplings to the Higgs boson.
 The observable pulls out all the stops of the Standard Model to approach these challenging measurement targets, drawing on confinement, chiral symmetry breaking, the valence/sea structure of hadrons, and weak parity violation.
-As part of recent renewed interest in interdisciplinary applications of multi-hadron fragmentation functions~\cite{Guo:2024jch, Chen:2024bpj, Cheng:2025cuv, vonKuk:2025kbv, Lee:2025okn, Guo:2025zwb, Chang:2025kgq, Kang:2025zto, Herrmann:2025fqy}, our results strongly motivate the experimental exploration of these nonperturbative matrix elements, estimating them from models~\cite{Schweitzer:2012hh}, studying their higher-twist counterparts~\cite{Chen:2023wsi}, and rigorously analyzing them in effective field theories of QCD~\cite{Chen:2001nb, vonKuk:2023jfd, Dai:2023rvd, vonKuk:2024uxe, Copeland:2024cgq, Copeland:2024cgq}.
-We expect that our results can become a new cornerstone of a nascent field~\cite{Furletova:2021wyq, Boughezal:2022pmb, Zhang:2022zuz, Boughezal:2023ooo, Wen:2024nff, Curtin:2025ksm} applying confinement physics to improve SM measurements and BSM searches.
+In this way, we are able to lift the typical suppression of Yukawa signals from $y_q^2 \sim y_q \, m_q/v$ to $y_q \, f_\pi/m_p$.
+As part of recent renewed interest in interdisciplinary applications of multi-hadron fragmentation functions~\cite{Bacchetta:2023njc, Guo:2024jch, Chen:2024bpj, Cheng:2025cuv, vonKuk:2025kbv, Lee:2025okn, Guo:2025zwb, Chang:2025kgq, Kang:2025zto, Herrmann:2025fqy}, our results strongly motivate experimentally exploring these nonperturbative matrix elements~\cite{HERMES:2008mcr, Belle:2011cur, Courtoy:2012ry, STAR:2015jkc, Belle:2017rwm, STAR:2017wsi, AbdulKhalek:2021gbh, COMPASS:2023cgk, Cocuzza:2023vqs}, estimating them from models~\cite{Schweitzer:2012hh}, studying their higher-twist counterparts~\cite{Chen:2023wsi}, and rigorously analyzing them in effective field theories of QCD~\cite{Chen:2001nb, vonKuk:2023jfd, Dai:2023rvd, vonKuk:2024uxe, Copeland:2024cgq, Copeland:2024cgq}.
+We expect that our results can become a new cornerstone of a nascent field~\cite{Furletova:2021wyq, Boughezal:2022pmb, Zhang:2022zuz, Boughezal:2023ooo, Wen:2023xxc, Wen:2024cfu, Wen:2024nff, Curtin:2025ngf, Huang:2025ljp} applying confinement physics to improve SM measurements and BSM searches.
 We look forward to their future experimental realization that may help solve the riddle of first-generation Yukawa couplings.

 \onecolumngrid